Introduction

 How Much Carbohydrate is Essential in the Diet?

-The Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein and Amino Acids (2005) which forms the basis for dietary recommendations in both the US and Canada reads;
+The Dietary Reference Intakes (2005), which forms the basis for dietary recommendations in both the US and Canada, reads:

-There are essential amino acids and essential fatty acids that we need to take in through the diet because the body can’t make these, but there is no essential carbohydrate because the body can make any carbohydrate it needs from amino acids (from protein) or fat.
+There are essential amino acids and essential fatty acids that we need to take in through the diet, but there is no essential carbohydrate because the body can make any carbohydrate it needs from protein or fat.

 How Much Fat in a Keto Diet?

-The popularized “keto” diet promoted widely on the internet is described as 75% fat, 15% protein and 10% carbohydrate, but is only ONE “keto diet” and not “THE keto diet”.
+The popularized “keto” diet promoted widely on the internet is described as 75% fat, 15% protein and 10% carbohydrate, but is only ONE “keto diet” and not “THE keto diet.”
+There are other “keto” diets, including the low carb, high protein, moderate fat ketogenic diet called Protein Power [5], and the New Atkins For a New You [6].

 Defining “High Fat”